Fraud by Misrepresentation

 ‘Boiler room' frauds

-‘Ponzi style' frauds (A notable recent example is the Bernard Madoff case, in which the total loss was estimated to be 18 billion USD.)
+‘Ponzi style' frauds (A notable example is the Bernard Madoff case, in which the total loss was estimated to be 18 billion USD.)

 So-called '419 scams' and ‘phishing', usually internet based